lmscloud-io/moodle-tool_vault/README.md

 ## Site backup with Vault

 - Login as site administrator and navigate to **Site administration > Server > Vault - Site migration**
-- Before backup Vault performs a number of pre-checks.
+- Before backup, Vault performs a number of pre-checks.
 They can also be executed independently.
 The results are displayed on the 'Site backup' page.
 - Backup can be performed only when all pre-checks are successful, which means you have enough disk space, and do not have (or excluded) incompatible database schema modifications.
 The pre-checks will run again in the beginning of the backup process.
 - If you want to make changes to what needs to be backed up, you can do it in the "Settings" section.
-- When everything is ready, open the **"Site backup"** section, register with the Vault cloud (or enter existing API key) and schedule a backup.
+- When everything is ready, open the **"Site backup"** section, register with the LMSVault cloud (or enter existing API key) and schedule a backup.
 - Backup will be performed during the next cron run.
 Every step is logged and you can monitor the process on the backup page.

 ### Protecting your backup site from accidental restores

-Ability to restore is already disabled by default when `tool_vault` is installed.
-Also restores are not possible if you did not register, enter API key or your API key does not allow restores.
+The ability to restore is disabled by default when `tool_vault` is installed.
+Restores are not possible if you did not register an account, did not enter an API key, or your API key does not allow restores.

-If you want to additionally
-make sure that no other admin can accidentally restore something and wipe out production server, you can add this to the config.php:
+In order to completely prevent restores to the site, add the following lines to your `config.php`:

 ```php
 $CFG->forced_plugin_settings = $CFG->forced_plugin_settings ?? [];